MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 # Testing the test adapter

-I can now start experimental instance of Visual Studio with the the latest build of the test adapter installed by double clicking the `RunVS` task in the Task Runner Explorer.
+I can now start an experimental instance of Visual Studio with the the latest build of the test adapter installed by double clicking the `RunVS` task in the Task Runner Explorer.
 The first time I do this, I am asked for my credentials in Visual Studio.

 Visual Studio opens with the test project loaded (as set up in `Gruntfile.js`), and I can open the Test Explorer to see test results.
 Of course, until I have implemented the adapter, nothing is shown in the Test Explorer.